 Efficient space planning only goes so far if your conference room utilization is poor.

 One of the most common reasons low conference room utilization happens is that your conference rooms appear to be booked on employees’ calendars when they are actually available.
 For instance, an employee may have reserved a room for the afternoon, but had to move the meeting to another day at the last minute.
 Since the employee didn’t actually cancel the room reservation, another employee who could have used the room doesn’t, because they assume it’s still booked.

 Inaccurate or outdated information, such as in the example above, can hurt conference room utilization and make it difficult to truly understand patterns and changes in your conference room utilization.

 That’s why it’s essential to use room scheduling software and digital room panels that show the status of every room in real time.

 This allows employees to easily book rooms or cancel reservations at a moment’s notice.
 It also gives you an easy way to measure actual conference room utilization.

 Internet of Things (IoT) sensors takes this a step further by monitoring utilization in real time.
 IoT sensors can be installed in every conference room and meeting space and unobtrusively measure occupancy throughout the day.
 The integration between IoT sensors and room reservation software eliminates ghost bookings because if the sensors don’t detect anyone 15 minutes after the scheduled start time, the room reservation software automatically updates the status.

 And because all this data is transmitted directly to your space management software, you get a complete picture of conference room utilization across your organization.

 This allows you to plan confidently for the future and ensure you always have enough conference room space to meet your needs.

 Proper space planning makes your organization more profitable by maximizing your real estate and your employees’ productivity.
-It starts by having the right mix of space and the right technology.
+Optimized conference room utilization starts by having the right mix of space and the right technology.